Peter Larson is an independent researcher and blogger in Ottawa, Canada.

 His professional career included periods at the Public Policy Forum, the Conference Board of Canada, Le Droit, and as a consultant to labour unions and federal government departments and agencies.

 He is a frequent lecturer for church and labour groups, retiree associations and service clubs.
 His presentations are appreciated for being fact based and balanced.
-He also teaches a course on Israel/Palestine at Carleton University’s Learning in Retirement Program.
+He also teaches a course on Israel/Palestine at Ottawa’s Carleton University in its Learning in Retirement Program.

 He was the founding Chair of the Middle East Study Group of the Canadian International Council (National Capital Region), and was also a board member of the National Council on Canada Arab Relations, and the first chair of its National Education Committee on Israel/Palestine.
 In 2012, he was awarded The Queens Diamond Jubilee Medal by the Governor General of Canada in recognition of his educational work on Canada Arab relations.